-Sharply divided reactions to the interim accord with Iran reflected a persisting policy tension-the alternative perspectives and strategies encapsulated in the terms "rogue" and "outlier."
-The nuclear issue is a proxy for that broader policy debate.
+The sharply divided reactions to the comprehensive agreement-milestone or historic mistake-reflect the persisting policy tension-the alternative perspectives and strategies encapsulated in the terms "rogue" and "outlier."
+The nuclear issue remains a proxy for that broader policy debate.
 Operating within the rogue paradigm, critics of the nuclear deal emphasize the character of the regime as the source of threat.
-An agreement that merely bounds Iran's nuclear program (allowing it to retain a hedge for a weapon) and that does not address, in John McCain's words, the Tehran regime's "many other malign activities" (i.e., its state sponsorship of terrorism and human rights) is unacceptable.
+An agreement that merely bounds Iran's nuclear program (allowing it to retain a hedge for a weapon) and that does not address, in John McCain's words, the Tehran regime's "many other malign activities" (i.e., its state sponsorship of terrorism and human rights abuses) is unacceptable.
 All of Iran's objectionable, threatening behavior is inextricably linked to the character of its "rogue" regime.
-For proponents of this approach, the dilemma is that the nuclear timeline is immediate, whereas the timeline for a potential change of regime (short of an Iraq-type invasion) is indeterminate.
+But the dilemma is that the nuclear timeline is immediate, whereas the timeline for a potential change of regime (short of an Iraq-type invasion) is indeterminate.

 By contrast, in shifting from the unilateral American "rogue" rubric to "outlier," the Obama administration emphasized its focus on threatening behavior that violated established international norms.
-This created a basis for intensifying the multilateral pressure on Iran through economic sanctions that brought the Tehran regime back to the negotiating table.
-Through negotiations the administration is seeking to buy time by circumscribing Iran's nuclear program and elongating the breakout period (to at least a year) that Iran would need for acquiring a weapon.
-In essence, the administration is playing a long game-mitigating the nearterm nuclear threat, while checking Tehran regime's regional ambitions as indigenous forces drive societal change within Iran on an indeterminate timeline.
+This reframing of the Iran nuclear challenge created a basis for ramping up the multilateral pressure on Iran through economic sanctions that brought the Tehran regime back to the negotiating table.
+Through the nuclear deal, the administration is seeking to buy time-at least 10-15 years-by circumscribing Iran's nuclear program and elongating the breakout period (to at least a year) that Iran would need for acquiring a weapon.
+In essence, the administration is playing a long game-mitigating the near-term nuclear threat, while checking the Tehran regime's regional ambitions as indigenous forces drive societal change within Iran on an indeterminate timeline.